pgg1610/pgg1610/README.md

 ### Hi there, I'm [Pushkar](https://www.pushkarghanekar.com/) 👋

+I am broadly interested in chemistry and biology, and I am curious about how new medicines are discovered, developed, and commercialized.

 - 🔭 Currently working on AI methods to augment human creativity and maximize serendipty.
+- Finding creatives way to avoid doing laundry #productiveprocrastication
 - 📫 How to reach me: [Twitter](https://twitter.com/mepgg) | [LinkedIn](https://www.linkedin.com/in/pushkarghanekar/) | [Email](pushkarghanekar1610@gmail.com)

 <!--